top of page

 Ray Dolby Auditorium

-Welcome and introduction from Paul Bristow, Mayor of Cambridgeshire and Peterborough Combined Authority
+Welcome from Paul Bristow, Mayor of Cambridgeshire and Peterborough Combined Authority

 15.00